-Soho, only a 20-minute walk or 15-minute tube journey from Presidential Marylebone Mayfair (which unlike other some 4 star serviced apartments London is extremely well located), has an illustrious and often outrageous history.
+Soho, only a 20-minute walk or 15-minute tube journey from Presidential Marylebone Mayfair (which unlike other some 4 stars serviced apartments London is extremely well located), has an illustrious and often outrageous history.
 As far back as the mid-19th century it had become known for its disreputable nature, its streets filled with music halls, prostitutes and theatre.
 From then on, drunkards, writers, intellectuals and artists took over the area, giving it the bohemian and liberal attitude that can still be glimpsed today.
 Now though it has become one of London’s most vibrant areas, still the heart of the capital’s gay scene, with music and theatre venues galore, and with enough to do to keep even most eager of culture vultures happy.

 Neighbouring Covent Garden has a (slightly) less salacious history, being known mainly for the fruit and vegetable market that stood from the 1600s until 1974.
 Today the beautiful square has crowds flocking for the shopping, eating and famous street performers.